 The entourage proceeded towards the motorcade in the following order: with the ceremonial party leading, followed by the Nine Emperor God’s statue on its seat, which was sheltered by an ‘umbrella’ (宝伞) (Figure 125), and subsequently the palanquins.
 Similar to the day of the ‘Receiving’, the ceremonial party and the devotees sat in the buses whilst the palanquin-bearers and Nine Emperor God statue bearer sat alongside the sedan-chairs and the seat in the lorries.
 After the sedan-chairs and Nine Emperor God seat was loaded up the lorries, the motorcade proceeded to East Coast Park.

-Similar to the ‘Receiving’, the advance party had barricaded the ritual area with yellow metal rods and strings and created a makeshift “gateway”.
-The set-up for the “Sending-Off” ceremony was quite similar to the “Receiving” ceremony except for the small motor-boat used to ferry the urn-bearer (lou zhu, 炉主) and two assistant urn-bearers (fu lou zhu, 副炉主) out to sea for the actual sending off of the Nine Emperor Gods (Figure 126).
+Similar to the ‘Receiving’, the advance party had cordoned off the ritual area with yellow metal rods and strings and created a makeshift “gateway”.
+This time, the yellow banner is in front facing the sea, as the red banner is behind.
+The set-up for the “Sending-Off” ceremony was quite similar to the “Receiving” ceremony except for the small motor-boat used to ferry the censer-master (lou zhu, 炉主) and two assistant urn-bearers (hu lou zhu, 副炉主) out to sea for the actual sending off of the Nine Emperor Gods (Figure 126).